alfredmed1387/HackerNewsAPICodingTest/README.md

 - In-memory caching for best stories and individual story responses
 - Robust error handling and logging for API/network issues
 - Configurable parameters (e.g., number of stories, cache durations)
+- **Built-in API Rate Limiting Middleware** to protect the API and external resources
 - Unit tests for controllers and services
 - Swagger/OpenAPI documentation for HTTP endpoints